Since her first grief

 In April of 2015, Dr. Joanne Cacciatore rescued a pack horse in the Grand Canyon from horrific torture and abuse.
 She named him Chemakoh.
 Grieving clients with whom Dr. Jo worked were deeply moved by Chemakoh and found their time with him to be ineffable- very powerful.
 She eventually began to research an idea: Connecting tortured, abused, and lost animals with traumatized humans in a therapeutic carefarm environment.
 That's when she met Dr. Rich Gorman in the U.K., who was already researching care farms.
 The two of them met in Sedona, Arizona and for two weeks planned the first carefarm for traumatic grief in the world.
 Now we have 30 animals rescued who live in our sanctuary!

 Using an evidence-based practice model, we use restorative spaces within a therapeutic and sustainable (green) community to help individuals and families affected by traumatic grief.
-We have ten lush acres in northern Arizona and see traumatically bereaved men, women, children, and elders from all over the world including Cambodia, Canada, New Zealand, Mexico, Romania, and all around the U.S. All 30 animals here have been rescued from abuse, homelessness, and torture.
+We have ten lush acres in northern Arizona and see traumatically bereaved men, women, children, and elders from all over the world including Cambodia, Canada, Mexico, Vietnam, Australia, South Africa, New Zealand, Brazil, Ghana, Liberia, Croatia, Romania, Dominican Republic, Egypt, Israel, Japan, China, Argentina, India, Jordan, and all around the U.S. All 30 animals here have been rescued from abuse, homelessness, and torture.
 We are a vegan and substance-free green community of grieving people, scholars and scientists, counselors, and wholehearted volunteers.
 Our interns and clinicians are all trained in the ATTEND Model (Cacciatore, 2011), a mindfulness-based bereavement care program.
 All providers have their own commitment to practicing meditation or contemplative prayer, wakeful living, and to doing their own fully inhabited and deep grief work.

 As a nation, I surmise that we do not grieve enough.